 The first men gathered wild grapes, as shown by the remains of seeds found in some sites in the Middle East.

-The first vestiges of the use of the vine for the production of wine date from the year 5,000 BC.
+The first vestiges of the use of this plant for the production of wine date from the year 5,000 BC.
 They were found in archaeological sites in Hajji Firuz Tepe, in the Agros Mountains of Iran.
 It is a clay pot in which the remains of wine were preserved in the form of a layer of red paint.

 It is believed that the Egyptians of Ancient Egypt had wine supplied to them by Palestinian merchants.

-Later, during the dynastic periods, they themselves had to know the cultivation of the vine, since in some hieroglyphics the orientations of how a vine should be placed around a pole so that it can climb can be appreciated.
+Later, during the dynastic periods, they themselves had to know the cultivation of grapevine, since in some hieroglyphics the orientations of how a it should be planted around a pole so that it can climb can be appreciated.

 For this town, wine was only a luxury available to the more affluent people since lower workers and classes drank beer.

 In Mesopotamia, the first Sumerians drank beer, but there are indications that the first grapevines were cultivated around 3,500 BC.
 The first clear references date from the year 2,500 BC and appear in the form of stone seals where scenes of banquets are recorded with people who drink wine.

 Regardless of these findings, it seems clearer that common grapevine began to be cultivated around the year 3,500 BC. in southwestern Asia, probably in the southern Caucasus region (what would currently be constituted by the nations of Georgia and Armenia).
 From this area, it quickly spread to the entire Mediterranean region.